Lebron James to Trump: 'Going to White House was a great honor until you showed up'

 — LeBron James (@KingJames) September 23, 2017

+“He’s now using sports as the platform to try to divide us,” James said.
+“For him to try to use this platform to divide us even more is not something I can stand for and is not something I can be quiet about.”

+James finished the monologue by encouraging “us to all come together.
+It’s not about a division.
+It’s not about dividing.
+We as American people need to come together even stronger.”

-The president’s earlier tweet apparently was in response to Golden State Warriors star Curry’s saying that he didn’t want to go to 1600 Pennsylvania Ave.
+The president’s earlier tweet apparently was in response to Curry’s disclosure that he didn’t want to go to 1600 Pennsylvania Avenue.

-No formal White House invite had been made to the Warriors, which won the 2017 NBA championship, but championship teams often make such a visit.
+No formal White House invite had been made to the Warriors but championship teams often make such a visit.
+The Warriors, winner of the 2017 NBA championship, have been in discussions with the White House about whether to visit, ESPN reported.

-“I don’t want to go,” Curry told the press on Friday.
+“I don’t want to go,” Curry told the press Friday.
 “My beliefs stay the same.”

 Going to the White House is considered a great honor for a championship team.Stephen Curry is hesitating,therefore invitation is withdrawn!